By Hubert Walker for CoinWeek ….

-Sicilian investigators and Italian police seized 306,000 coins worth €556,000 (almost US$693,000) of counterfeit 1- and 2-euro coins from a shipping container in the southern port city of Naples on Friday, December 12.
-According to Palermo prosecutor Calogero Ferrara, the seizure of the counterfeit coins is the largest in the 12-year history of circulating Eurozone coinage.
+Sicilian investigators and Italian police seized 306,000 coins worth €556,000 (almost $693,000 USD at the time of writing) of counterfeit one- and two-euro coins from a shipping container in the southern port city of Naples on Friday, December 12.
+According to Palermo Prosecutor Calogero Ferrara, the seizure of the counterfeit coins is the largest in the 12-year history of circulating Eurozone coinage.

-The Carabinieri, which serve as both military and civilian police, arrested 12 people–including four Chinese nationals–on charges of conspiracy to produce and distribute counterfeit money.
+The Carabinieri, which serves as both military and civilian police, arrested 12 people–including four Chinese nationals–on charges of conspiracy to produce and distribute counterfeit money.

 “Now it is up to the Chinese government to lend us a hand,” said Francesco Ferace, head of the Carabinieri’s anti-counterfeiting unit.

-Giuseppe De Riggi, commanding officer of the Carabinieri in Palermo, Italy said that the dump of 2-euro fakes alone was one of the biggest ever attempted in Europe.
-Prosecutor Ferrara also said that the 2-eurot pieces were visually indistinguishable from the genuine article.
+Giuseppe De Riggi, commanding officer of the Carabinieri in Palermo, Italy said that the dump of two-euro fakes alone was one of the biggest ever attempted in Europe.
+Prosecutor Ferrara also said that the two-euro pieces were visually indistinguishable from the genuine article.

 It is believed that the shipment was timed to take advantage of the holiday increase in consumer activity.
-Investigators discovered the scheme when, during the investigation of the murder of a Sicilian businessman associated with the prostitution of minors, police noticed that the children were receiving fake 1- and 2-euro coins as payment.
+Investigators discovered the scheme when, during the investigation of the murder of a Sicilian businessman associated with the prostitution of minors, police noticed that the children were receiving fake one- and two-euro coins as payment.